cloud8421/claudio-ortolina.org/content/posts/building-my-own-music-library-application.md

 I picked Elixir, Phoenix and LiveView because frankly that's what I know and use at $WORK as well.
 I only picked SQLite as a database, which was a first for me, as I thought it would give me a boost in reaching goal 1. and 3.

 For almost 10 months, I had the application deployed on Fly.io, but decided then to move it to my own infra because I wanted an affordable, EU-hosted server with decent performance without sacrificing the developer experience of pushing, running CI and having the application deployed automatically.
-To do that, I picked a virtual server on Hetzner and deploy via Coolify.
+To do that, I picked a virtual server on Hetzner and deploy via Coolify, and the difference is night and day.

 In a parallel universe, I would have built this application in Swift and have it work on Mac, iOS, and iPadOS, using some sort of framework for data synchronization.
 The big benefit in that case is that I would be able to use the application offline.
 I don't know anything about that world though, and didn't have the bandwidth to skill up on it before building the application I wanted.
 Plus, I'm sure I would have had to compromise on quality, design or features due to my skill level.